 - On installations where the unit pump was not furnished by BAC, a globe valve should be installed in the pump discharge line and the pump flow rate adjusted to the correct water flow and pressure (2.25 psig at spray header connection). - Check that the float operated make-up valve is operating freely.
-Closely monitor the water level and adjust as necessary during the first 24 hours of operation. - Inspect the nozzles and heat transfer section as described in "Water Distribution and Heat Transfer Section" on page 16. - Verify proper fan tip clearance.
-Refer to Fan "Inspection & Maintenance" on page 11. - Open the valve in the unit bleed line, and adjust the bleed by closing or opening the valve until the desired bleed rate is reached. - For initial start-up, briefly energize the fan motor(s) and note the direction of rotation.
+Closely monitor the water level and adjust as necessary during the first 24 hours of operation. - Inspect the nozzles and heat transfer section as described in "Water Distribution and Heat Transfer Section" on page 15. - For units with the BALTIDRIVE® Power Train, verify proper fan tip clearance.
+See page 11. - Open the valve in the unit bleed line, and adjust the bleed by closing or opening the valve until the desired bleed rate is reached. - For initial start-up, briefly energize the fan motor(s) and note the direction of rotation.
 The fan should rotate in the direction indicated by the arrow on the fan cowl. - Run the fan in manual mode for several minutes to check for any unusual noise or vibrations. - For a 2-speed motor, check to ensure the starter includes a minimum 15 second time delay when switching from high speed to low speed. - Check the operation of the optional vibration cutout switch. - Once the unit is operating, check the current and voltage of all three phases (legs) of the fan motor with a heat load on the unit under warm ambient conditions.
-The current must not exceed the motor nameplate rating. - Verify combined inlet shield retainers are compressed.
+The current must not exceed the motor nameplate rating.